jmurrii/Milestone-Project-1/README.md

 The provisional launch date for the website is May1st 2020 so a few more features and content will be added before that date.

-Demo
+## Demo

 A live demo can be found here

-UX
+# UX

 The website is for fans of the band or new users to find out more about the band.

 As a user I want to see all available dates to see the band perform live.

+- all relevant information can be found at tour.html including dates and venues

 As a user I want to watch the band’s latest video release

+- all videos will be posted at video.html

 As a user I want to connect with the band’s social media sites

+- all major social media sites that the band will be active on have a link at the bottom of each page.

 As a user I want to keep up to date with the band’s news and updates.

-As a user I want to watch the band’s latest video release
+- there is an option to sign up for a newsletter that will keep fans up to date.

-Wireframes
+### Wireframes

+../wireframes/wireframes1.jpeg
+../wireframes/wireframes2.jpeg
+../wireframes/wireframes3.jpeg
+../wireframes/wireframes4.jpeg

-The Strategy Plane:
+### The Strategy Plane:
 Business Goals 2020 - brand awareness, showcase band’s music.
 User Needs -  Access to content and information in a well presented manner I.e. don’t overload with content.

-The Scope Plane:
+### The Scope Plane:
 The Minimum Viable Product is an online space that lays out the band’s vision and points the user to relevant information.

-The Structure Plane:
+### The Structure Plane:
 The information is structured in a clean and clear way.
 The homepage being saved for just a photo and a 'main feature' which will be the ‘call to action’ for the band, whatever that may be at any given time.
 The rest of the information will be divided between the About, Video, Tour and Store pages, which are all self-explanatory and easy to follow.

-The Surface Plane:
+### The Surface Plane:
 The site will have a minimalist feel.
 Use of greys and retro simple fonts is used to reflect the art-style of Shoreditch, where the band is currently based.
 Simple old-school drawings of swallows and subtle nature photography reflects the Irish roots of the band.
 The sparse use of red as a hover effect over links and icons was used to give a feeling of energy/excitement which is a reflection of the bands electronic musical influences.